Geology of Cheshire: Quaternary

 The larger part of the Cheshire Plain is covered by a thick mantle of glacial till and sands and gravels of glacio-fluvial origin.
 These deposits are the legacy of the over-riding of the area on several occasions by glacial ice during the past 2 million years.
 The present distribution of deposits and the landforms to which they give rise are largely the result of the last ice age, the Devensian which peaked around 22-20,000 years ago.
 Kettle holes caused by the in-situ melting of ice-blocks during deglaciation are a notable feature of the landscape.
 Many are now dry though others such as Hatchmere and Pettypool remain as locally significant waterbodies.
+These features constitute part of the inventory of the Cheshire meres though brine-related subsidence provides another mechanism for formation of some.

 The morphology of both the Dee and Mersey estuaries is in large part owed to the passage of Irish Sea Ice southwestwards over the relatively soft sandstones of the area.
 These features have been termed iceways.
 There are also a number of tunnel valleys beneath modern river valleys and other parts of the plain, excavated by ice and meltwater.
 Striking examples underlie the lower and middle stretches of the Weaver valley and those of the Dee and Gowy near Chester.

 A considerable number of small glacial meltwater channels have been identified along the Mid Cheshire Ridge such as that known as Urchin's Kitchen near Kelsall whilst larger examples occur along the edges of the Peak District.
 There are notable examples at Lyme Park and southwards to Bollington and again in the Bosley area, south of Macclesfield.

 The floodplains of the majority of watercourses in the county are composed of alluvium which has accumulated in the post-glacial period.
 River terraces can be identified along some valleys such as those of the River Mersey and River Dane, reflecting changing base levels to which these rivers have been cutting down.

 Peat deposits have accumulated in various of the kettle-holes, not least within Delamere Forest, and on parts of the high ground of the east of the county where thin soils and high rainfall have contributed to their formation.